-- 5.3 Other transactions may or may not be notifiable depending on the value of the transaction comparative to the value of the Group (by reference to its overall assets, profits, revenue and market capitalisation) at the time of the transaction.
-If the comparative ratio is above a certain threshold, the transaction must be disclosed to and, in the case of higher ratios, approved by shareholders. - 5.4 Notifiable transactions can include a series of transactions (for example, which are all with the same counterparty or which all relate to an interest in a particular company or asset) the value of which, when considered together, amount to a significant transaction requiring disclosure to, or approval by, the shareholders. - 5.5 Examples of possible notifiable transactions include the acquisition or disposal of assets and investment transactions.
+5.3 Other transactions may or may not be notifiable depending on the value of the transaction comparative to the value of the Group (by reference to its overall assets, profits, revenue and market capitalisation) at the time of the transaction.
+If the comparative ratio is above a certain threshold, the transaction must be disclosed to and, in the case of higher ratios, approved by shareholders.